The Causes

 sickness.
 The bag is composed of a sealed chamber with a pump.

-it full of air effectively increasing the concentration of oxygen
+pumping it full of air effectively increasing the concentration

-as 10 minutes the bag can create an "atmosphere" that corresponds
+as little as 10 minutes the bag can create an "atmosphere"

-which should be enough time to get them down to a lower altitude
+bag which should be enough time to get them down to a lower

-and pump together weigh about 6.5 kilos (15 pounds) and are now
+bag and pump together weigh about 6.5 kilos (15 pounds) and

-carried on most major high altitude expeditions.
-Bags can be rented
+are now carried on most major high altitude expeditions.
+Bags

 |